objcio/articles/2014-08-11-behavior-driven-development.md

 ## Conclusion

 Behavior-driven development is not as hard as it might initially look.
-All you need to do is change your mindset a bit—think more of how an object should behave (and how its interface should look) and less of how it should be implemented.
+All you need to do is change your mindset a bit — think more of how an object should behave (and how its interface should look) and less of how it should be implemented.
 By doing so, you will end up with a more robust codebase, along with a great test suite.
 Moreover, your tests will become less prone to breaking during refactors, and they will focus on testing the contract of your object rather than its internal implementation.

 And with the great tools provided by the iOS community, you should be able to start BDDing your apps in no time.
 Now that you know *what* to test, there's really no excuse, is there?